 Celebrating rural women’s access to media and information

-The theme for this year’s Women Make the News campaign - “Rural women’s access to media and information” – seeks to underscore and stimulate knowledge exchange on good practices in this area as undertaken by public service broadcasters, commercial and community media and NGOs working to improve rural women’s access to media and information.
+The theme for this year’s Women Make the News campaign - Rural women’s access to media and information – seeks to underscore and stimulate knowledge exchange on good practices in this area as undertaken by public service broadcasters, commercial and community media and NGOs working to improve rural women’s access to media and information.

+“In Nepal, media has a crucial role in creating economic empowerment and political participation for rural women,” says Axel Plathe, Head of the UNESCO Office in Kathmandu.
 Radio Nari Aawaaj in Jumla, Mid-Western Nepal, is an example of the power of gender inclusive media in rural areas.
 The radio station, established with support from UNESCO’s International Programme for Development of Communication (IPDC), is one of the first community radio stations in Nepal run entirely by women, for women.

 The station has been operating since August 2011, airing news and educational programmes for example on health and women’s rights.
 Radio Nari Aawaaj has also created solidarity among the women and given them a platform to share their joys and sorrows, regardless of caste or social background.
 The entertaining and educational programmes also make long working days more bearable.

 “For the first time Jumla’s women have the possibility to have their voices heard.
-Also the men’s attitudes have started changing when women are doing things that have traditionally thought to be possible only for men”, says Gauri Khatayat of Radio Nari Aawaaj.
+Also the men’s attitudes have started changing when women are doing things that have traditionally thought to be possible only for men,” says Gauri Khatayat of Radio Nari Aawaaj.